SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: warnings, infractions

 - **%who** `<question>`
-    - Info: Ask a question and you get a random Member that is currently online as a response.
+    - Info: **Slash version available.** Ask a question and you get a random Member that is currently online as a response.
 Does not work in DMs.
     - Example: `%who is the most beautiful user?`

 - **%wisdom**
-    - Info: Gets you a random piece of wisdom.
+    - Info: **Slash version available.** Gets you a random piece of wisdom.